-A person shall not be involved in the governance of those authorities if in the course of the three previous years he or she:
+A person shall not be [...] a member of the governing body of those authorities if in the course of the three previous years he or she:

 - (a) has carried out statutory audits of public-interest entities; - (b) held voting rights in an audit firm; - (c) was member of the administrative, management or supervisory body of an audit firm; - (d) was an employee of or otherwise associated with an audit firm.